All published articles of this journal are available on ScienceDirect.

 where dk = magnitude of key (index) vector and KT = transpose matrix of K.

 Since the Transformer does not perform recurrent or convolutional operations, the order of the time series data must be encoded.
 This is achieved by using sine and cosine functions, as shown in Eqs.
-(6-7), to input positional (order) information.
+(6 and 7), to input positional (order) information.
 By employing sine and cosine functions, the position of the data can be set continuously and smoothly.

 where pos = position (order) of time series data, i = dimension of positional encoding, and dmodel = dimension of positional encoding.